alan-turing-institute/open-research-community-management/README.md

     - [AI for Science and Government Research Programme](https://www.turing.ac.uk/research/asg)
 - Sarah Gibson, JupyterHub Community Development Lead, [2i2c](https://2i2c.org/) and [JupyterHub](https://jupyter.org/hub)
 - Bridget Nea, Skills Team, [Data Skills Taskforce](https://www.dataskillstaskforce.com/) and Skills Policy Award, The Alan Turing Institute

-## Operationalising the Turing's Values in community management

-- **Transparency**: Prioritise transparency and clarity in all our interactions, collaborations and engagment pathways -- this our responsibility and duty towards each other as peers and the communities we lead.
-- **Leadership**: Apply open leadership practices in our community-building processes and all the community activities we facilitate.
-- **Inclusivity**: Embed equity, diversity, inclusion and accessibility (EDIA) approaches in all our work.
-- **Respect**: Maintain respectful co-creation processes in the team and the communities by providing clear ways to participate, engage and lead.
-- **Trust**: Build trust in the community by making implicit knowledge explicit and providing access to resources that enable everyone to discover, display and directly use their knowledge and skills.
-- **Integrity**: Ensure ethical integrity through involvement of community members, especially those impacted by our work.

-## Guiding Principles for the team

-1. **Collaboration**: Actively break down silos by enabling knowledge exchange across all projects through collaboration and joint efforts.
-1. **Communication**: Communicate openly the Communities of Practice you manage, challenges you are seeking to address and solutions that have emerged.
-1. **professionalisation**: Uphold the highest personal and professional standards and share opportunities to co-create knowledge and infrastructure around community management and open research practices as a team.
-1. **Safety**: Create a safe and non-judgemental environment to engage each other, celebrate successes, admit errors and draw learnings from our mistakes.
-1. **Dealing with Conflict**: Be willing to work through conflicts to resolution openly and constructively as well as manage any relevant conflict of interest effectively.
-1. **Open Leadership**: Apply open leadership to foster open spaces for community engagement and and proactively find opportunities to collaborate with individuals and institutions beyond the team that **expand and extend our mission for open Research Community Management**.
-1. **Principle of change**: Embrace change with the perspectives that underpin these guiding principles:
-    * **Change is a fundamental** part of growth and effective change must come from within individuals and groups.
-    * Community engagement/growth **starts by first changing ourselves**, our attitudes, language and the way we view the world around us.
-    * Communities are most successful when true partnerships exist and **power or control is delegated and vested effectively** within the community.

 ## Important Documents for the Team Members